tvooo/tp2/7-experiments.md

 #### Patterns

-Comparing the waveforms allows for the identification of common patterns in the distinct journeys.
+Comparing the wave forms allows for the identification of common patterns in the distinct journeys.
 During the rides 2, 3 and 4, beginning with the position of the active playhead in Figure \ref{fig:waveforms}, one can see calmer periods which do not appear in rides 1 and 5.
 These periods constitute waiting at a traffic light, while in rides 1 and 5, I arrived at the traffic light during a green phase and could cross immediately.

 Another common pattern is the long, nearly uninterrupted block of noise in the last third of the journey.
-This constitutes a long stretch next to a busy motorized road, and the noise comes from both wind and motor traffic.
+This constitutes a long stretch next to a busy motorised road, and the noise comes from both wind and motor traffic.

 Despite that, I found that the interesting parts are those that break out from the established patterns.
 The wave forms of rides 2 and 5, which happened during noon and night, respectively, are much more varying than the other ones --- especially in the last third, while riding next to the road.
 While it is similarly windy in all the tracks, during rides 2 and 5 there was a lot less motorized traffic on the road.
 This makes sense, given the respective times of day, but it is made very explicit in these soundscapes.

 #### Interactional qualities

 What is the measure for "interaction" in these soundscapes?
-While the pilot experiment focused on the number of people around oneself, this experiment has focused on sound, and can there work with the types of sounds being heard or with distinct qualities, such as volume.
+While the pilot experiment focused on the number of people around oneself, this experiment has focused on sound, and can therefore work with the types of sounds being heard or with distinct qualities, such as volume.

 Volume has only a very indirect relation to interaction; when we interact, we do not necessarily make a noise.
 This happens more frequently in direct, vocal interaction.
 But sometimes, noise arises alongside our interaction, for example the sound of brakes or a bell.
 On the other hand, volume is associated with behavioural imperatives, for example the silence in a library or the chatty noises in a café.
-While bicycling, though, loud noise generally implies busyness, be it due to traffic or construction sites.
+While bicycling, though, loud noise generally indicates busyness, be it due to traffic or construction sites.
-The fact that I met fewer cyclists when riding at night is reflected well in the audio --- but so is the lack of motorized traffic.
+The fact that I met fewer cyclists when riding at night is reflected well in the audio --- but so is the lack of motorised traffic.
 This allows for the perception of the natural environment in more clarity.
 It also becomes clear that many events during a bicycle ride take place next to the road, not in its middle.
 During the ride cyclists are often very focused on the road, and videography supports this "tunnel vision".
 Audio, on the other hand, shifts the focus to the periphery of our perception.

 ### Reflection

 The qualities of auditive representations offer interesting potential both for the bicycling researcher and her subject.
 This potential, however, is not in identifying specific interactions.
-Instead, it allows to capture the mood, if not the character of a single ride.
+Instead, it allows to capture the mood, or the character, of a single ride.
 Besides that, one can find patterns regarding the periphery of the ride --- surroundings, environment, urban landscape, traffic behaviour.

-For a cyclist, an auditive representation can be a way to re-live the experience of his ride; it can also be a way to share the experience of his ride with others.
+For a cyclist, an auditive representation can be a way to re-live the experience of her ride; it can also be a way to share the experience of her ride with others.
 Possible further design experiments could make use of the audio to accompany a narrative, for example of a bicycle race or tour.

 As researcher, I could be interested in the influence of different sound characters and parameters on the bicyclist.
-Do certain sounds, such as motorized traffic, cause distress --- and if so, which alternative routes offer a better soundscape?
+Do certain sounds, such as motorised traffic, cause distress --- and if so, which alternative routes offer a better soundscape?
 Can the soundscape be linked to socioeconomic factors of an area?
 What role does sound play in repairing interactional hitches?
 And, connecting a soundscape with geolocation data (see next section), how do certain places on the route compare over time?

 It is worth looking at the audio separately from any video material.
 Both can be captured at the same time, using a single capturing device; but reviewing both at the same time makes it hard to focus on the audio, as vision is our predominant sense.